apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 Exmample configuration files are available in `/config` and you can configure :

 - the number of keys
-- the number of warmup iterations
 - the number of test iterations
 - the number of parallel injection threads
+- the number of threads for the sender stage
 - etc…

 By default in this example the size of a message is 188 bytes.